stephencelis/SQLite.swift/Documentation/Index.md

 // DETACH DATABASE 'external'
 ```

-When compiled for SQLCipher, you can additionally pass a `key` parameter to `attach`:
+When compiled for SQLCipher, we can additionally pass a `key` parameter to `attach`:

 ```swift
 try db.attach(.uri("encrypted.sqlite"), as: "encrypted", key: "secret")